gusibi/meta-tag-fetcher/PRIVACY_POLICY.md

-# Privacy Policy for Meta Tag Fetcher Pro
+# Privacy Policy for Meta Tag Fetcher

 *Last updated: December 2023*

 ## Introduction

-Meta Tag Fetcher Pro ("we", "our", or "the extension") is committed to protecting your privacy.
+Meta Tag Fetcher ("we", "our", or "the extension") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our Chrome extension.

 ## Information Collection